stevenchen3/boilerplate/README.md

-# Code Templates
+# Boilerplate

-Templates for different language using different build tools.
+It is tedious to create build tool specific project structure every time we create a project.
+This project contains boilerplate for different language using different build tools.